deltachat/deltachat-pages/_posts/2018-07-19-introducing-support-forum.md

 towards them.

 We don't want to be dependent on GitHub, especially in these times.
-But no need to make it more complicated for you, of course you can login to the Forum with your GitHub account.
-Independence was also why we chose to host the Forum ourselves, instead of going to a hoster.
+But no need to make it more complicated, of course you can login to the Forum with your GitHub account.
+Independence was also why the forum is self-hosted, instead of going to a hoster.

  -> **[Join the Support Forum!](https://support.delta.chat)**